paragliding training center

 Pilot Larry Koral sent me these photos of some new Flash starters from Polini with the flash spring secured (as of January 31, 2017).
 They added a small raised plastic extension for a screw and washer.
+However, I do not think such a small screw can successfully resist the lateral pressure from the spring.
+Our fix for this would require the screw to be sheared off -- something that would not happen.
 Everything in the starter is subject to extreme vibration.
 Will it hold fast?
 Pilots can always do the modification detailed on this page if this fix from Polini fails.
 There does not appear to be any improvement in the overall design of the starter pawl assembly.
 I am still trying to figure out how Polini missed all of this?
 Did they ever test these starters more than a few minutes?
 One wonders....
 Great engines, otherwise.

 There is no solution to prevent these parts from quickly wearing out.
 Do not use grease -- it just gums up everything and makes a sticky mess that must be cleaned up next time.